wikindx/wikindx/website/web/src/content/install/upgrade.md

 __BACK UP YOUR SOURCE CODE BEFORE ANY UPGRADING!!!!!!!__

-Backup doesn't cost more, is quick and prevents any definitive lost of data.
+Backup doesn't cost more, is quick and prevents any permanent lost of data.

 Use our BackupMysql plugin which make a backup with PHP or the [mysqldump](https://mariadb.com/kb/en/mysqldump/) tool from the cli.